-Laura Wimmer, Board President
+Laura Wimmer, Board Chair

-Ross C. Hart, Board Vice-President
+Ross C. Hart, Board Vice-Chair

 Emily is from Snowville, VA and currently resides in Radford, VA.
 Upon graduation from Pulaski County High School